queens-satellite-team/Space-School/lab2/lab2.md

 <details>
 <summary> <b>Definition of Digital</b> </summary>
 <br>
-- a discrete signal that can only take on one value at any given time, such as ON or OFF.
+- a discrete signal that can only take on one value at any given time, such as LOW, MEDIUM, or HIGH.
 </details>

 <details>